-- Arrival Curb: Located at the existing terminal building on the east side of the roadway, situated in front of the passenger-terminal pickup area from which arriving passengers are transported to parking areas, rental car facilities, or other destinations off-Airport.
-Pollutant concentrations would be expected to be highest at this receptor due to the close proximity to both motor vehicles and GSE at the terminal gate area. - Gahanna East: Located northeast of the Airport near Friendship Park, and near Wonderland Community Church, Shepherd Church of the Nazarene and Christian School, and Christian Center Church. - Gahanna North: Located north of the Airport near Denison Avenue and Goshen Lane near Victory in Pentecost Church and Goshen Lane Elementary School. - Mifflin South: Located southwest of the Airport near Krumm Park, Living Word Church, East Columbus Elementary School, Corinthian Baptist Church, and East Mount Olivet Baptist Church. - Whitehall: Located south of the Airport near Yearling Road, Holy Spirit School and Whitehall Library. - Gahanna West: Also located north of the Airport, near Hermitage Road, Victory in Pentecost Church and Goshen Lane Elementary School. - Airport South: Located south of the Airport.
-Selected to capture potential impacts in public access areas south of the proposed replacement runway. - Airport Northwest: Located northwest of the Airport.
-Selected to capture potential impacts in a public access area from pollutants evaluated as a three-hour average concentration. - Mifflin North: Located northwest of the Airport.
+Arrival Curb: Located at the existing terminal building on the east side of the roadway, situated in front of the passenger-terminal pickup area from which arriving passengers are transported to parking areas, rental car facilities, or other destinations off-Airport.
+Pollutant concentrations would be expected to be highest at this receptor due to the close proximity to both motor vehicles and

+GSE at the terminal gate area.

+Gahanna East: Located northeast of the Airport near Friendship Park, and near

+Wonderland Community Church, Shepherd Church of the Nazarene and Christian School, and Christian Center Church.

+Gahanna North: Located north of the Airport near Denison Avenue and Goshen

+Lane near Victory in Pentecost Church and Goshen Lane

+Elementary School.

+Mifflin South: Located southwest of the Airport near Krumm Park, Living Word

+Church, East Columbus Elementary School, Corinthian Baptist

+Church, and East Mount Olivet Baptist Church.

+Whitehall: Located south of the Airport near Yearling Road, Holy Spirit in Pentecost Church and Goshen Lane Elementary School.

+School and Whitehall Library.

+Gahanna West: Also located north of the Airport, near Hermitage Road, Victory impacts in public access areas south of the proposed replacement runway.

+Airport South: Located south of the Airport.
+Selected to capture potential impacts in a public access area from pollutants evaluated as a three-hour average concentration.

+Airport Northwest: Located northwest of the Airport.
 Selected to capture potential impacts in public access areas due to the one-hour average concentration of pollutants.

+Mifflin North: Located northwest of the Airport.
+Selected to capture potential

-5 Receptors for the long-term parking garage levels, the RAC garage levels, and the short-term parking levels are stacked in the same location and show only one receptor on the exhibit.
+Receptors for the long-term parking garage levels, the existing rental car facility garage levels, and the short-term parking levels are stacked in the same location and show only one receptor on the exhibit.